TYPE A PERSONALITY

 Of all the personality types, the Type A’s excel in courage and bravery.
 Courage suppresses the fear of the consequences.

 This is one of the reasons why bluffing is seldom effective against a Type A Personality.
-If anything, they will use the other person’s bluff to their advantage by waiting to strike when the other hesitates to the assess the reaction.
+If anything, they will use the other person’s bluff to their advantage by waiting to mount a counter-strike when the other hesitates to the assess the reaction.

-It is a well-known strategy in poker that a gambler does not bluff the player in control, i.e., the one holding the most money.
+It is a well-known strategy in poker that a professional gambler rarely bluffs the player in control, i.e., the one holding the most money.
 You practice the “bluff” on players who are looking for reasons to fold.

 Hence, to reduce stress, the spouse or other clan members should think long and hard before invoking the bluff.